Onychophora: Growth, development, and reproduction

 A female can have between 1 and 23 offspring per year; development from fertilized ovum to adult takes between 6 and 17 months and does not have a larval stage.
 This is probably also the original mode of development.
 Velvet worms have been known to live for up to six years.

 Ecology

 The velvet worm's important predators are primarily various spiders and centipedes, along with rodents and birds, such as, in Central America, the clay-coloured thrush (Turdus grayi).
 In South America, Hemprichi's coral snake (Micrurus hemprichii) feeds almost exclusively on velvet worms.
 For defence, some species roll themselves reflexively into a spiral, while they can also fight off smaller opponents by ejecting slime.
 Various mites (Acari) are known to be ectoparasites infesting the skin of the velvet worm.
 Skin injuries are usually accompanied by bacterial infections, which are almost always fatal.

-The South African species Peripatopsis capensis has been inadvertently introduced to Santa Cruz Island in the Galapagos Islands, where it co-occurs with native velvet worms.